adbar/trafilatura/docs/usage-cli.rst

   --parallel PARALLEL   Specify a number of cores/threads for parallel
                         downloads and/or processing
-  --keep-dirs           Keep input directory structure and file names
+  --keep-dirs           Keep input directory structure and file names --hash-as-name        Use file content hash as output file name (for
+                        deduplication) instead of random default

 Format:
   Selection of the output format